-England national team won the FIFA world Cup in 1966, hosting the finals and defeating the giant West Germany.
+England’s national team won the FIFA World Cup in 1966, hosting the finals and defeating giant West Germany.
 Since then they didn’t achieve much success in international football.
-Nevertheless, the English football holds its glory by presenting some legends throughout the history.
+Nevertheless, English football holds its glory by presenting some legends throughout history.
 In this article, let us have a look at some of the ‘best English footballers ever’.

-He is our list of 10 best English footballers ever
+He is the list of 10 best English footballers ever.

 10. David Beckham

 David Beckham has to be considered as the best player of the recent generation of English footballers.
 Beckham burst onto the international scene in 1996 and earned 115 caps during his illustrious career with the national team.